iclr-blogposts/2026/_posts/2026-04-27-zero-rewards.md

 **1. Rewarding Progress**

-Here, we briefly show dense rewards in the form of a recently proposed method <d-cite key="setlur2024rewarding"></d-cite> fails to solve the task.
+Here, we briefly show dense rewards in the form of a recently proposed method Progress Rewards <d-cite key="setlur2024rewarding"></d-cite> fails to solve the task.

-Briefly, this method aims to reward *partial* reasoning traces based on the *progress* they make toward the final answer (akin to intermediate rewards).
+Briefly, Progress Rewards <d-cite key="setlur2024rewarding"></d-cite> aims to reward *partial* reasoning traces based on the *progress* they make toward the final answer (akin to intermediate rewards).
 This essentially means the model being finetuned could be potentially *rewarded* even when the terminal/outcome reward is zero.

 Although the method performs well in the original paper, it is less effective on the Degree-10-Path-10 graph, as shown in Fig. 1.
 The main reason is the base model’s inability to sample successful trajectories: intermediate rewards are non-zero only when the state value changes before and after a step, but the difficulty of the task makes such changes rare or non-existent.

 **2. Encouraging Exploration and Diversity**

-Orthogonal to dense rewards, a recent approach modifies the RL objective to better align with inference-time requirements <d-cite key="chow2024inference"></d-cite>.
+Orthogonal to dense rewards, a recent approach modifies the RL objective to better align with inference-time requirements (Best-of-N aware finetuning) <d-cite key="chow2024inference"></d-cite>.
 Since the goal is often to obtain a single correct generation out of N attempts, this method encourages the model to produce at least one correct answer among the N generations, promoting sample diversity.
 The idea is that any one of these diverse samples can receive a non-zero reward, enabling RL training.
 However, as shown in Fig. 1, success rates remain flat throughout training.
 As noted earlier, a key reason is again the base model’s inability to sample successful trajectories across multiple attempts.

 In trying these different baselines out, we implemented our version of these since there was no official code.
 To rule out any implementation issues, we also test on simpler variants of the task where we find all baselines to perform well.

-> We defer detailed discussion of why these methods fail in [Appendix](#appendix).
+> Check out the detailed analysis of why the above methods fail in [Appendix](#appendix).

 ## A simple intervention helps — add easy samples in your dataset

-Starting with a Degree-10-Path-10 dataset, we added samples from an easier task, such as a Degree-5-Path-5 task, and ran RL training using only outcome rewards with Dr. GRPO.
+Starting with a Degree-10-Path-10 dataset, we added samples from an *easier* task, such as a Degree-5-Path-5 task, and ran RL training using only outcome rewards with Dr. GRPO.
 Note that we mixed both datasets in equal proportion.
 This helped the model to solve the original Degree-10-Path-10 task (refer Fig. 3b) without any other modifications to the algorithm.

-Note that we did not provide the model with any instructions on how to solve the hard task.
+Note that we did **not** provide the model with any instructions on how to solve the hard task.
 Simply adding easy samples to the dataset helped the model figure out how to solve the hard task.

 <div class="row mt-3">